Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/01-sql-basic-queries.md

 If we want to select a single column, we can type the column name instead of the wildcard *.

     SELECT year
-    FROM surveys;
+    FROM matches;

 If we want more information, we can add more columns to the list of fields, right after SELECT:

     SELECT year, month, day
-    FROM surveys;
+    FROM matches;

 ### Limiting results

 Sometimes you don't want to see all the results, you just want to get a sense of what's being returned.
 In that case, you can use the `LIMIT` command.
 In particular, you would want to do this if you were working with large databases.

     SELECT *
-    FROM surveys
+    FROM matches
     LIMIT 10;

 ### Unique values